kashifrazzaqui/punt/README.md

 * Automatically save logs for each session to disk - all day.
 Each line is prefixed with dir name of current logs for easy reference
 * Select custom log levels such as just "verbose" and "fatal"
 * Nice colored formatting on screen
-* Track process memory usage and thread count
+* Track process memory usage, thread count and exceptions
 * Easily save and reuse configuration/filters

 ## Install